 As a client, you also get custom media lists containing the best contacts in your niche.
 This is in addition to year-long access to a media database of 1 million+ journalists, bloggers, and influencers.
 With all these media contacts, you can build mutually beneficial relationships with members of the media.
 Furthermore, you can do extended media outreach for your brand long after the team at Pressfarm has wrapped up your campaign.

 Any media strategy should include tactics aimed at generating earned media from owned media.
 This can take several forms, the most prominent of which are search engine optimization strategies that ensure your website ranks highly, as well as social media postings that visitors will want to share.
 This allows you to increase your reach without having to pay for it.

 5) Promote your owned media

 A digital marketing campaign is a great way to get more people to visit your website.
-By crafting an appealing advertising video connecting to your site that is so entertaining that it generates natural shares in addition to your paid reach, you can use all three kinds of media.
-With just one piece of media, you generate earned and paid media attention for your owned media.
+You can do digital marketing by crafting an appealing advertising video connecting to your site.
+If this video is so entertaining that it generates natural shares in addition to your paid reach, you can use all three kinds of media.
+With just one piece of media, you can generate both earned and paid media attention for your owned media.

 6) Analyze the results